Knox-AAU/PreprocessingLayer_TripleConstruction/README.md

 ### /concept_linking

 Is the solution developed by group D to perform concept linking on sentences with entity mentions and IRIs pointing to the entities.

-## Accessing the knox server via ssh

-`ssh <your-aau-mail@student.aau.dk>@knox-preproc01.srv.aau.dk -L <your_port>:localhost:4444`

-Note that the ports map to the ports used in the ssh command give in "your port".

 ## Server documentation